thomasrosales/feeds/README.md

 - If you followed a Feed and you have marked as read some Posts if you decided to unfollow the Feed the Posts read marks remains, although you can't filter or access to the posts till you start following again the Feed.
 - The author decided to use Django instead of FastAPI.
 - Test cases were added to the tests/ folder.
 There is still work to do regarding test cases, the author has covered the most important cases.
+- Celery was configured to run whit two workers and one main process.

 ## Documentation

 - It was provided the following path to get the API documentation using swagger: http://localhost:8000/api/docs/
 - It was provided the following path to use the admin site: http://localhost:8000/admin/
+- It was provided the following path to use the Flower admin site for celery: http://localhost:5555
 - If you select the docker solution to run the application you will count with the following preloaded data [command](#setting-up-your-users):

     | Username 	   | Password 	 | Admin site access 	 |